zalando-incubator/transformer/transformer/plugins/sanitize_headers.md

 # Sanitizing headers

-The [`sanitize_headers` plugin](sanitize_headers.py) should be used for processing scenarios that were generated in the Chrome browser, but is advised to be used whenever cookies handling is important.
+The [`sanitize_headers` plugin](sanitize_headers.py) should be used for processing scenarios generated in the Chrome browser, but is also advised to use it whenever cookies handling is important.

-The plugin removes Chrome-specific, RFC non-compliant headers starting with ":".
+The plugin removes Chrome-specific, RFC-non-compliant headers starting with `:`.

-Example of such headers:
+Examples of such headers:
 ```
 :authority: chrome.google.com
 :method: POST